riceissa/issarice.com/wiki/index.md

 #date: 2017-04-02
 ---

-This is the website of myself, Issa Rice.
 This site stores basic information about me.
-It also serves as a place to store notes and drafts; anything that doesn't belong elsewhere ends up here.
+It also serves as a place for notes and drafts; anything that doesn't belong elsewhere ends up here.

 # On this site